JaneliaSciComp/modular-devices/README.md

-Modular devices extend object oriented software concepts into object oriented hardware, allowing you to create hardware objects with methods for executing actions, parameters for passing information to the methods, and fields for storing data.
+Modular devices extend object oriented software concepts into object oriented hardware, allowing you to create hardware objects with methods for executing actions, parameters for passing information to the methods, fields for storing data, and interrupts for triggering actions externally and internally.

 Modular devices have methods that can be executed locally or remotely over a communication bus or channel with a client/server architecture.